zaubererty/docker-ttrss/README.md

 You can access it through an easy to use webinterface on your desktop, your mobile browser or using one of available apps.

+'''Note: All commands must be executed as root!'''

 ## Quickstart

 This section assumes you want to get started quickly, the following sections explain the